Info for

 Courses

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
-Your program of study can be found on MyCampus.
+Your program of study can be found on MyDC.

 Semester 1

-• Academic Writing For Success Strategies (COMM 2715)
+• Academic Writing for Success Strategies (COMM 2715)

-• Introduction To Computer Applications (COMP 1701)
+• Introduction to Computer Applications (COMP 1701)

-• Political Science (GNED 1302)
+• Politics In Canada (GNED 1302)

-• Preparing For Academic Success (PREP 1300)
+• Foundations for Academic Success (PREP 1100)

-• Introduction To Psychology - An Applied Science (PSYC 1106)
+• Introduction to Psychology - An Applied Science (PSYC 1106)

-• Introduction To Sociology (SOCI 1407)
+• Introduction to Sociology (SOCI 1407)

 Semester 2